Mike Ford Player Props: Mariners vs. Orioles

-On Friday, Mike Ford (.160 batting average in his past 10 games, with three home runs and five RBI) and the Seattle Mariners face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 7:05 PM ET.
+The Seattle Mariners and Mike Ford, who went 0-for-1 last time in action, battle Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 4:05 PM ET.

-In his previous game he had a hitless performance (0-for-4 with an RBI) against the Yankees.
+In his most recent game he had a hitless showing (0-for-1) against the Orioles.

 Mike Ford Game Info & Props vs. the Orioles